 If there is a requirement to prevent AXI3 transactions creating long bursts, then you can configure a burst limiter function.
 The burst limiter requires a programmer interface to enable selection of burst limiting or no burst limiting.
-See registers for the ASIB, IB and AMIB in Chapter 3 Programmers Model.
+See registers for the AXI Slave Interface Block (ASIB), AXI internal network Interface Block (IB), and AXI Master Interface Block (AMIB) in Chapter 3 Programmers Model.

-AXI4 does not support Lock, therefore you must only use exclusive atomic accesses to access an AXI4 slave from an AXI3 master.
+AXI4 does not support locked transactions, therefore you must only use exclusive atomic accesses to access an AXI4 slave from an AXI3 master.